arshad-yaseen/monacopilot/packages/core/README.md

 # @monacopilot/core

-The core package provides essential functionality and shared utilities for MonacoPilot.
+The core package provides essential functionality and shared utilities for monacopilot.

-It handles AI provider integrations and implements the core copilot engine.
+It handles llm provider integrations and implements the core copilot engine.